Eastern small-footed myotis: Range and distribution

 The range of this species includes northern Arkansas and southern Missouri, east to the Appalachian Mountains and Ohio River basin, south into northern Georgia, and north into New England, southern Ontario and Quebec.
 Distribution is spotty within their entire range, and they are considered to be uncommon.
 These bats are mostly associated with rock formations in deciduous or coniferous forests.
-Most observations have been from mountainous areas from 240–1125 meters in elevation, where exposed rock formations are more common.
+Most observations have been from mountainous areas from 240 to 1125 meters in elevation, where exposed rock formations are more common.
 However, the species has also been observed at lower elevation rocky sites.
 During the spring, summer, and autumn they predominantly roost at emergent rock-outcrops such as cliffs, bluffs, shale barrens, and talus slopes, but also man-made structures, including buildings, joints between segments of cement guard rails, turnpike tunnels, road-cuts, and rip-rap covered dams.
 The largest populations of Myotis leibii have been found in New York, Pennsylvania, West Virginia and the western part of Virginia.
 The total count of individuals across all known hibernacula is only 3,000, with roughly 60% of the total number from just two sites in New York.